DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/OTHER/FAQ.md

 Error	message                                       | Method to fix
 :--                                                 |:--
-Shipment % does not exist       | Verify if Voyage (ShipId) is correct in staging                     | • Shipment receipt - Voyage
+Shipment % does not exist       | Verify if Voyage (ShipId) is correct in staging
 Line does not exist             | Verify if Lot ID (InventTransId) is correct in staging

 ### Inventory adjustment - Transfer